The state pension is a regular payment to pensioners from the government.

 The state pension is available to people once they reach state pension age, regardless of savings or income.
 If you’ve paid in, you can take out.

-So the younger you are now, the longer you will have to work before getting your pension.
+So the younger you are now, the longer you'll have to work before getting your pension.
 Exactly what age you become entitled to the state pension depends on when you were born.

-To help you find out what your state pension age is, use our calculator.
+Use our calculator to find out when you’ll be entitled to claim your state pension.
 This uses your date of birth to calculate when you’ll hit state pension age, and an estimate of how much you should be entitled to.

 How much is the state pension?

-The state pension system is changing.
-If you retired before 6 April 2016, the full state pension amount is £119.30 per week (2016-2017) and to qualify for the full amount, you must have at least 30 years-worth of National Insurance contributions or ‘credits’ (where contributions are paid by the government during periods of unemployment, maternity leave or caring, for example).
+The state pension changed in 2016.
+If you retired before 6 April 2016, the full state pension amount is £122.30 per week (2017-18) and to qualify for the full amount, you needed at least 30 years-worth of National Insurance contributions or ‘credits’ (where contributions are paid by the government during periods of unemployment, maternity leave or caring, for example).

-If you retire after 6 April 2016, you'll be receiving the new state pension which is a flat-rate amount each week of £155.65 (2016-2017), but the number of years required to qualify for the full amount is going up to 35 and there are also other factors to take into consideration.
+If you retired after 6 April 2016, you'll be receiving the new state pension which is a flat-rate amount each week of £159.55 (2017-18), but the number of years required to qualify for the full amount has increased to 35 and there are also other factors to take into consideration.

 What do I need to know about the state pension?

 - You’ll have to pay tax on your pension if your total income (including work, income from property, private and state pensions) is more than your annual tax-free allowance.
 Personal allowances change each year and are dependent on age.
-For more details, see this page on the GOV.UK website.
+For more details, see the GOV.UK website.

 - If you decide to carry on working past the official retirement age, you can still claim your state pension.
 But if you choose to defer payments, this can increase the amount that you get when you do eventually claim.